 About Wilson’s Creek Battlefield

-At Wilson’s Creek Battlefield, the Union Army of the West, led by Brigadier General Nathaniel Lyon was defeated by Brigadier General Benjamin McCulloch’s Confederate troops.
-However, despite this victory, Missouri continued to be under Union control.
+At Wilson’s Creek Battlefield, the Union Army of the West, led by Brigadier General Nathaniel Lyon, was defeated by Brigadier General Benjamin McCulloch’s Confederate troops.
+Lyon was killed, which was the first Union general killed in action.

 In spite of this victory, Missouri continued to be under Union control.
 The battle did, however, effectively give the Confederates control over southwestern Missouri, and buoyed up Southern sympathisers to the cause.

 Today, Wilson’s Creek Battlefield is a US National Park which includes a Civil War Museum and self-guided tours of the site.
 There is a 5 mile long self-guided tour which contains eight interpretative stops at significant locations.
 This tour includes a specially built pedestrian lane for walkers, runners, and cyclists.